 June 6 Column: Dealing with Weeds

 Dealing with weeds in your garden isn’t a whole lot of fun, is it?
 I think we all have our most dreaded weeds that are a nightmare to control.
-So for this week’s garden column, I wrote about why it’s important to keep up with pulling weeds as well as the things we gardeners can do to reduce this odious task.
+So for this week’s garden column, I wrote about why it’s important to keep up with them as well as the things we gardeners can do to reduce this odious task.
 You can read it in today’s edition of The Spokesman-Review: Pull out those weeds to keep them from competing with your plants. (or you can read the text of my column at the bottom of this post.)

-The two weeds I despise the most are quackgrass, creeping woodsorrel and field bindweed.
+The three weeds I despise the most are quackgrass, creeping woodsorrel and field bindweed.
 I’m not all that crazy about dandelions either but I know how important they are pollen sources for bees so I try to turn a blind eye to them early in the season.
 Which weeds are the bane of your existence?
 I’d be interested to know.

 For my latest video, I decided to talk even more about dealing with weeds because I wanted to explain what types of things we’re doing in our garden to keep weeding to a minimum.
 I’m hopeful my tips will cut down on the amount of weeding you have to do and make it more of a joy to go out to your garden!